 The statistics regarding the popularity of video marketing don’t lie – and if you’re not on the bandwagon now, you’re missing out on the future of marketing.
-Some half a billion people watch videos on social media every day and very soon, video traffic will represent 80% of all consumer online traffic.
+Some half a billion people watch videos on social media every day and it’s estimated that video traffic represents 82% of all consumer online traffic.
 So what better delivery device for your branded message than video?

 Explainer videos are bite-sized bits of video content, often around one to two minutes in length, and they come in many forms, from traditional animation, to 3D, to live-action and more.
 They also come in all genres, utilising comedy or drama depending on the theme.
 That means there’s a wide variety of design options and emotional tactics to communicate your businesses’ message.